Accessing Supercomputing Machines

 If the mails are genuine(such mails triggered for MS/PHD admission, conference exclusion will be given for period of time)

 For getting exclusion mail to be send to firstname.lastname@example.org

 Computer center provides space to host websites as well as virtual hosts to serve as websites for the Institute.
 Each virtual host can be made visible using its own hostname in the Intranet and/or Internet using appropriate DNS entries.
 The servers are LAMP based.
-There are three web servers currently in operation:
+There are two web servers currently in operation: